 Hall of Fame Enshrinement Gala

-The date for the 2019 Enshrinement Ceremony and Gala is November 1, 5:30 p.m. to 9:00 p.m. at the Atrium Event Center at the corner of 10th and Walnut Streets in Columbia.
-Last year’s inductees were the late Eliot and Muriel Battle, former University of Missouri basketball coach Norm Stewart and Boone Electric Cooperative.
-The evening includes hors d’oeuvres, wines, beers, a live auction, and video tributes to the enshrinees.
+The date for the 2019 Enshrinement Ceremony and Gala was November 1, 5:30 p.m. to 9:00 p.m. at the Atrium Event Center at the corner of 10th and Walnut Streets in Columbia.
+The previous year’s inductees were the late Eliot and Muriel Battle, former University of Missouri basketball coach Norm Stewart and Boone Electric Cooperative.
+The evening included hors d’oeuvres, wines, beers, a live auction, and video tributes to the enshrinees.

 The Honorable Ann Covington